Maximum drawdown, recovery, and momentum: Introduction

-In particular, the 52-week high momentum strategy (\cite{George:2004, Liu:2011}) is well-matched to the philosophy of the price momentum.
-Since the 52-week high price is the highest price during recent 52 weeks, higher returns to the highest price in the last one year underline the existence of stronger price momentum during the period.
-Recording the new 52-week high price is also regarded as a signal that assets have capabilities of upward price movement in future.
-In the similar way, consideration on the 52-week low price is also possible.
-However, the opposite direction is not a successful ranking criterion for the momentum strategy.
+In particular, the 52-week high momentum (\cite{George:2004, Liu:2011, George:2018}) is in line with the philosophy of price momentum.
+Since the 52-week high price is the highest price during recent 52 weeks, higher returns to the highest price in the most recent one year horizon underline the existence of stronger price momentum during the period.
+Achieving the new 52-week high price is also attracting investors' attentions and interests based on the positive aspiration that assets are capable of maintaining upward price movements in following periods.
+Although consideration on the 52-week low price is also plausible in the similar analogy, the opposite direction has not been reported as a successful ranking criterion for the momentum strategy.

-Testing the 52-week low price as a selection rule is not the only approach for incorporating downside risks into the process of momentum-style portfolio construction. \cite{Rachev:2007p616} paid attention to reward-risk measures, such as Sharpe ratio, STARR and R-ratio.
-It was reported that the tail behavior can predict future price directions of equities in the S\&P 500 universe.
+Testing the 52-week low price as a selection rule is not the only approach for incorporating downside risks into the momentum-style portfolio construction process. \cite{Rachev:2007p616} paid attention to reward-risk measures such as Sharpe ratio, STAR ratio, and Rachev ratio.
+It was reported that the tail behavior and risk can predict future price directions of equities in the S\&P 500 component universe.
 It is also noteworthy that their alternative portfolios were less riskier with thinner downside tails.
-As an extension of the work by \cite{Rachev:2007p616}, reward-risk momentum strategies using classical tempered stable (CTS) distributions were implemented in various asset classes (\cite{Choi:2014}).
-Regardless of asset class and market, it was found that the alternative strategies ranked by the CTS reward-risk measures exhibit better performances and risk profiles.
+As an extension of the work by \cite{Rachev:2007p616}, reward-risk momentum strategies using classical tempered stable (CTS) distributions were implemented in various asset classes (\cite{Choi:2015}).
+Regardless of asset class and market, it was found that the alternative strategies ranked by the CTS reward-risk measures exhibit improved profitability and reward-risk profiles.
+Similarly, diversified reward-risk parity (\cite{Choi:2021}) that penalizes riskier assets and rewards less riskier assets in portfolio construction also delivers more advanced performance and risk management under less complicated portfolio construction methods.
 These results are also consistent with the low-volatility anomaly (\cite{Blitz:2007, Baker:2011}).